rainychville/.github/profile/README.md

 ### Rainychville Government

-This GitHub organization contains the repositories of the Rainychville Government, the governing body of an Indonesian singer's Discord server, named "Rainych Ran".
+This GitHub organization contains the repositories of the Rainychville Government, the governing body Rainychville, the Discord server Rainych Ran, an Indonesian singer.

 Fear the TOS.